-This opportunity includes a suite of inventions including a fully-functional coded two-bucket (C2B) prototype, a novel programmable CMOS sensor, and a method for adaptive adjustment of exposure of every pixel, based on changes in the brightness of the scene for that pixel to extend dynamic range at native sensor resolution.
+This technology includes a suite of inventions, including a fully-functional coded-exposure-pixel (CEP) camera prototype, a novel programmable CMOS sensor, and a method for adaptive adjustment of exposure of every pixel, based on changes in the brightness of the scene for that pixel to extend dynamic range at native sensor resolution.

-Coded two-bucket (C2B) imaging, is a new operating principle for computational sensors with applications in active 3D shape estimation and coded-exposure imaging.
+One of our approaches, coded two-bucket (C2B) imaging, is a new operating principle for computational sensors with applications in active 3D shape estimation and coded-exposure imaging.
 A C2B sensor modulates the light arriving at each pixel by controlling which of the pixel’s two “buckets” should integrate it.
-C2B sensors output two images per video frame—one per bucket—and allow rapid, fully-programmable, per-pixel control of the active bucket.
-Using these properties as a starting point, we:
+C2B sensors output two images per video frame—one per bucket—and allow rapid, fully-programmable, per-pixel control of the exposure.

-- US Patent issued, with additional applications pending
+- US Patent issued (Method and System for Pixel-Wise Imaging US10,229,943B2), with additional applications pending

 - Seeking licensing opportunities and strategic development partners